 - 1.1.
 "BOARD" means the Company's Board of Directors. - 1.2.
 "CODE" means the Internal Revenue Code of 1986, as amended. - 1.3.
-"COMPANY" means The Middleby Corporation, a Delaware corporation.

-- 1.4.
-"ELIGIBLE EMPLOYEE" means any executive or key employee of an Employer. - 1.5.
+"COMPANY" means The Middleby Corporation, a Delaware corporation. - 1.4.
+"ELIGIBLE EMPLOYEE" means any employee of an Employer. - 1.5.
 "EMPLOYER" means the Company or any affiliate or subsidiary of the Company. - 1.6.
-"FAIR MARKET VALUE" means, as of any date, the closing price of stock on the national stock exchange on which the Stock is then listed or, if there was no trading in Stock on that date, the closing price of Stock on that exchange on the next preceding date on which there was trading in Stock. - 1.7.
-"GRANT" means any award of options, Stock Appreciation Rights or Restricted Stock (or any combination thereof) made under this Plan to an Eligible Employee. - 1.8.
+"FAIR MARKET VALUE" means, as of any date, the closing price of Stock on the national stock exchange or automated quotation system on which the Stock is then listed or, if there was no trading in Stock on that date, the closing price of Stock on such exchange or automated quotation system on the next preceding date on which there was trading in Stock. - 1.7.
+"GRANT" means any award of Options, Stock Appreciation Rights, Restricted Stock or Performance Stock (or any combination thereof) made under this Plan to an Eligible Employee. - 1.8.
 "OPTION" means any stock option granted under this Plan. - 1.9.
-"PLAN" means The Middleby Corporation 1989 Stock Incentive Plan, as set out in this document and as subsequently amended. - 1.10.
-"RECIPIENT" means an Eligible Employee to whom a Grant has been made. - 1.11.
-"RESTRICTED STOCK" means Stock transferred to a Recipient in a Grant which is, at the date on which the Grant is made, both (i) not "transferable" and (ii) "subject to a substantial risk of forfeiture," within the meaning of Section 83 of the Code. - 1.12.
-"STOCK" means the Company's authorized common stock, par value \$.01 per share. - 1.13.
-"STOCK APPRECIATION RIGHT" means a right transferred to a Recipient under a Grant which entitles him, upon exercise, to receive a payment (in cash, Stock or a combination of cash and Stock) which is equal to the increase (if any) in the Fair Market Value of a share of Stock between the date as of which the Grant was made and the date as of which the right is exercised. - 1.14.
+"PERFORMANCE STOCK" means Stock issued pursuant to Article VII of this Plan. - 1.10.
+"PLAN" means The Middleby Corporation 1998 Stock Incentive Plan, as set out in this document and as subsequently amended. - 1.11.
+"RECIPIENT" means an Eligible Employee to whom a Grant has been made. - 1.12.
+"RESTRICTED STOCK" means Stock transferred to a Recipient in a Grant which is, at the date on which the Grant is made, both (i) not "transferable" and (ii) "subject to a substantial risk of forfeiture," within the meaning of

+Section 83 of the Code.

+- 1.13.
+"STOCK" means the Company's authorized common stock, par value \$.01 per share. - 1.14.
+"STOCK APPRECIATION RIGHT" means a right transferred to a Recipient under a Grant which entitles the Recipient, upon exercise, to receive a payment (in cash, Stock or a combination of cash and Stock) which is equal to the increase (if any) in the Fair Market Value of a share of Stock between the date as of which the Grant was made and the date as of which the right is exercised. - 1.15.
 The masculine gender includes the feminine, and the singular number includes the plural, unless a different meaning is clearly required by the context.